 Make a Facebook Cover ImageJesse

-Download the sample images and written tutorial to follow along with the tutorial.
+Download the sample images and written tutorial to follow along with the tutorial and create your own Facebook cover image.

 You will learn: